A Cavalon dog is a cross between a Cavalier King Charles Spaniel and a Papillon.

 Even the most tractable puppies need to learn household expectations, so start acclimating them as soon as they get home.
 Commit yourself to using positive reinforcement, which means rewarding desired behaviors and eliminating all positive outcomes of undesired behaviors.
 It takes effort, but it pays off in a well-adjusted dog and a great relationship between the two of you.

 Early training should include teaching your dog his or her name, reinforcing responses with treats.
 You can then move on to sit training, walking on a leash, and “no biting/no jumping.”
 Once your dog has these down, you can advance to commands like “come” and “leave it.”

 Cavalon Products and Accessories

 Small dogs are fun to shop for, and there’s plenty you can buy to delight your Cavalon.
-In terms of toys, your clever little Cavalon is likely to love a puzzle toy like the Tornado, which requires the dog to figure out how to access a hidden treat.
-There are lots of toys like this, so shop around.
+In terms of toys, your clever little Cavalon is likely to love puzzle toys, which require dogs to figure out how to access hidden treats.

 You can also have fun dressing up your Cavalon, a particularly smart idea if you live in a cool climate.
 Try a classic-style sweater for your preppie pup or something more athletic for your sporty sweetie.

 - Both parent breeds are susceptible to the same hereditary health conditions, so it’s more likely a Cavalon puppy will inherit them.